blazexak/BLE-MQTT-GATEWAY/README.md

 Below are the dependencies required to set up the MQTT server and BLE on Raspberry Pi.
 NodeRed is a default package included in the official Raspberry Pi Pixel image.

-## Install Denpendancies Library for MQTT and MQTT:
+## Install Dependencies Library for MQTT and MQTT:
 ```
 sudo apt-get install mosquitto mosquitto-clients libglib2.0-dev
 sudo pip install paho-mqtt bluepy pexpect pyyaml